 Please see your university advisor for assistance in applying for a work permit.
 You should apply for a trainee (vocational training)/‘praktikant’ permit.

 In addition, see www.udi.no for further information and rules.

 Can I get in touch with other trainees?

-- Yes of course!
-Atlantis runs social events where all international people on various placements in Norway can meet.
+- Yes, you can.
+Atlantis organizes social events where participants from our various program placements in Norway can meet.
 We usually have a weekend city trip in October and a weekend cabin trip in March/April.
-In addition we usually have some smaller gatherings in summer and in December.
+In addition we usually have some smaller gatherings in the summer and in December.

 - For more information on these, and to speak to current and previous trainees please see our Facebook page, or contact one of our advisors.

 What if problems arise?

 - To solve a problem, whether it is personal or arises from a conflict with someone, it is important that you discuss it with your host.
 Poor communication or lack thereof is often the root cause of problems or conflicts.
 It is important to be open about what you think and how you feel.

 - If you do not manage to solve the problem with your host family directly, we want you to contact Atlantis.
-Although we have limited possibilities of solving individual problems, which may often come from just a ”personality clash”, we do our best to help out.
+Although we have limited possibilities of solving individual problems, which may often arise from simply poor interpersonal chemistry, we do our best to help out.
 We can help you to clear up misunderstandings, set up an agreement, find compromises and an acceptable solution.
-But to be able to help you, we need to be informed of what your problem is.
-Moving to a new host family may be a solution in some cases.
+To be able to help you, we need to be informed of what your problem is.
+Changing hosts may be a solution in some cases.

 - A trainee may interrupt his/her stay if the host family breaks the written agreement or shows very little ability to give adequate training.
 The host family may ask the trainee to leave their farm and return home if he/she proves to have very little ability to adjust to their way of life, shows a severe lack of responsibility towards the tasks on the farm, if he/she commits a criminal act or has given incorrect information about him/herself in the application process.